 Physical Benefits of Nature

 Nature provides benefits in all areas of health, and most of these benefits overlap.
 However, by identifying specific benefits of nature in each aspect of health, a person can recognise how such benefits intertwine.
+Exposure to nature positively influences various aspects of human health, including physical, mental, and emotional well-being.
 A review on nature exposure and health by the International Journal of Environmental Research and Public Health begins highlighting some of the following physical health benefits of nature.

 Facilitates Stress Reduction

-Arguably one of the most valuable benefits of nature on physical health is stress reduction.
+Arguably one of the most valuable benefits of spending time outdoors on physical health is stress reduction.
 As stated in the article, “[M]easures of heart rate, blood pressure, and perceived stress provide the most convincing evidence that exposure to nature or outdoor environments may reduce the negative effects of stress.”
 When we find ourselves in natural environments, our heart rate, blood pressure, and even muscle tension reduce.

 Studies also show that cortisol, the body’s stress hormone, also reduces when a person is exposed to green spaces.
 Cortisol surges when we are in danger.
 However, it also tends to linger as a result of trauma and other prolonged, stressful situations.
 Learning how to reduce and regulate cortisol levels is necessary, as high cortisol can weaken our immune system and make us more vulnerable to developing mental health disorders.
 Therefore, nature becomes an invaluable tool for managing and navigating stress.